Estates General of 1593: Austrian match

-On 12 June one of the Spanish delegates went further, provocatively arguing that instead of marrying a French prince, the Infanta as queen of France could marry a Habsburg, the Erzherzog of Österreich (archduke of Austria).
+On 12 June one of the Spanish delegates went further, provocatively arguing that instead of marrying a French prince, the Infanta as queen of France could marry a Habsburg, the archduke of Austria.
 To sweeten the pot on this proposal, the Spanish pointed out, that given the Holy Roman Emperor presently lacked an heir, this would likely mean France's new king would succeed to the position and rule both kingdoms.
 This aroused further outrage from the majority of the Estates.
 The prospect of electing two foreigners to the throne was even too much for many of the Seize deputies.
 The proposal was formally rejected by the Estates on 18 June.
 Mayenne intervened to ask the Estates to request that the Infanta be given a French husband.
 He proposed his own son, though this was shot down by the Estates, with some walking out.
 It was by now too late for Mayenne to re-secure the loyalty of the Parlementaire moderate ligueurs, Du Vair and many of the Île de France deputies had walked out.

 Back in the Paris Parlement, the returned deputies set about sabotaging the Estates.
 On 28 June the Parlement issued a decree in which they defended Salic Law as a fundamental law of the kingdom and established that the crown could never be given to a foreign prince as such a treaty would be void in violation of the laws of the kingdom.
 Both Mayenne and the Seize denounced the decree.